Jason Van Nest

 Modern Construction Technologies

 (3 Semesters) In this course students study the history of modern technological developments in construction methods and techniques.
-The latest innovations in the means and methods of construction are explored, including value engineering programs.
-The course uses a case study and an internship/externship format.
+The latest innovations in the means and methods of construction are explored -- this course, too, serves as a testing ground for new understanding- and analysis-level curriculum developed by the Center for Offsite Construction.

 ARCH 481